About The Seven Sisters and the Geirangerfjorden Waterfalls

 Almost right across from Brudesløret was the next high-volume waterfall called Ljosurfossen (also spelled Ljosurdfossen) on the Ljosura Stream on the south side of the fjord.

-For the most part, we were looking against the sun during our midday tour.
+For the most part, we were looking against the sun during our midday tour back in early July 2005.

-Yet despite the high angle of the sun, the falls was still in shadow when trying to view this waterfall that was mostly draped in shadow.
+Yet despite the high angle of the midday sun, the falls was still in shadow when trying to view this waterfall, which made for some difficult photos.

 Around this falls were more abandoned farms – one closer to the fjord itself while others were way up the cliffs.